GraphicHealer/Simple-Fabric-And-Mod-Installer/README.md

 # Simple Fabric And Mod Installer
-A Script that will install fabric and mods you specify to a person's computer automatically
+A Script that generates a simple installer to allow non-tech people to use a fabric modded server

 # Requirements
 - Python 3